-US rate on 30-year mortgage rises to 3.98 pct.
+Average US rate on 30-year loan eases to 4.42 pct.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country on Monday through Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

 The average fee for a 30-year mortgage jumped to 0.7 point from 0.5 point.
 The fee for a 15-year loan rose to 0.7 point from 0.4 point.